dpankros/meteor-autojoin/README.md

 AutoJoin
 =============

-A simple join mechanism for meteor and SimpleSchema.
+A simple join mechanism for meteor, SimpleSchema and Collection2.

 - [Installation](#installation)
 - [Basic Usage](#basicUsage)